-ANSLATOR'S EXPLANATORY NOTE: The above translation of the consolidated and separate financial statements is provided as a free translation from Romanian which is the official and binding

-Emst & Young Assurance Services S.R.L 2 2.
+ANSLATOR'S EXPLANATORY NOTE: The above translation of the consolidated and separate financial statements is provided as a free translation from Romanian which is the official and binding 102 Emst & Young Assurance Services S.R.L 2 2.
 MAR.
-2021

-Signed for identification errinat pentru identificati
+2021 Signed for identification eningt pentru identificati

-Notes to the consolidated and separate financial statements for the year ended 31 December 2020
+RAIFFEISEN BANK SA Notes to the consolidated and separate financial statements for the year ended 31 December 2020